spatie/laravel-personal-data-export/README.md

 ### Testing

-You can run all tests by issueing this command:
+You can run all tests by issuing this command:

 ``` bash
 composer test